 - basins within an orogen.

-- terrestrial and high altitude.
+- typically terrestrial and high altitude.

 - long term preservation potential?

-- origin? extensional, or structural pile-ups
+- origin?
+Two possibilities: extensional, or in between structural pile-ups

 - Allen, P. A. & Homewood, P., 1986, Foreland